VasconcelosJoao/2022.2-SimplesNacional/docs/Verificacao/Tarefas/verificacaoMetasDeUsabilidade.md

 ## <a>Comentários</a>

-* Sem comentários a serem realizados;
+* Descrever as metas a serem cumpridas e quais métodos serão utilizados no projeto;

 ## <a>Resultados</a>
 <a>**Calculo Aproveitamento**</a>: ((100/QntExigencias) * Acertos) + (((100/QntExigencias) * Incompletos)/2) = % de Aproveitamento